 - Appeal to Reduce Sentence: The defense attorney may be able to persuade the judge to reduce the immigrant’s jail sentence to under a year.
 So although the alien would still have a conviction, it would no longer be considered an aggravated felony.
 This, in turn, could remove the aliens’ case from immigration court completely.

-- Motion to Vacate in Nevada: If the case occurred in Nevada Federal Court, the defense attorney can ask the judge to overturn the plea through filing a “motion to vacate.”
+- Motion to Vacate: If the case occurred in Nevada Federal Court, the defense attorney can ask the judge to overturn the plea through filing a “motion to vacate.”
 There are various grounds whereby a judge could agree to table a conviction for an aggravated felony.
 Common reasons are that the lawyer provided ineffective assistance of counsel, the sentence was not constitutional, and the defendant’s confession was coerced.5

 Learn more about post-conviction relief for immigrants in Nevada.